 - A. Determination of Assignment: Teachers will be assigned or transferred by the District Administrator of the District and/or his/her designee. - B. Assignment Preference Consideration: Teachers may express in writing to the District Administrator and/or his/her designee their preferences of a) school; b) grade level; or c) subject.
 If a teacher wishes to be transferred to another position which may open during the summer, application for a transfer should be made in writing to the District Administrator.
 Consideration shall - be given to these requests, but the District Administrator retains full discretion to make assignments. - C. Job Posting: When a position becomes vacant or a new position is created, notice of such available position shall normally be posted for a minimum of five (5) days. - D. Process for Filling Vacancies: The District retains the right to select the most qualified applicant for any position.
-The term applicant refers to both internal candidates and external candidates for the position. - E. Involuntary Transfers: When the District determines that an involuntary transfer of an employee is necessary, the District will transfer the employee at its discretion.
+The term applicant refers to both internal candidates and external candidates for the position.
+Internal candidates will be asked to apply for any positin they are interested in by submitting a letter of interest to the appropriate principal/supervisor. - E. Involuntary Transfers: When the District determines that an involuntary transfer of an employee is necessary, the District will transfer the employee at its discretion.